We welcome your feedback, comments, questions and complaints.

 Who funds CAFOD?

-CAFOD is funded mainly by the Catholic community in England and Wales, but also by the UK government’s Department for International Development, the European Union and organisations such as Comic Relief, the Disasters Emergency Committee (DEC) and other Catholic development and relief agencies.
+CAFOD is funded mainly by the Catholic community in England and Wales, but also by the UK government’s Foreign, Commonwealth & Development Office (FCDO), the European Union and organisations such as Comic Relief, the Disasters Emergency Committee (DEC) and other Catholic development and relief agencies.

 What is poverty?

 International organisations define poverty as living on less than $2 per day.
 Extreme poverty is living on less than $1 per day.

 But the United Nations Development Programme (UNDP) also states that: “poverty can also mean the denial of opportunities and choices most basic to human development – to lead a long, healthy, creative life; to have a decent standard of living.”

 This means that alleviating poverty is not just about providing the bare necessities, but ensuring that people have dignity and quality of life too.

 Are things getting better or worse in developing countries?

 On the whole things are slowly improving.
 One quarter of the world’s population still lives in severe poverty, but we are making progress.
 According to the United Nations figures, child death rates in developing countries have more than halved in the last 50 years.
 Malnutrition rates are down by almost a third, and more children are attending primary school than ever before.

 Over the past 30 years, the number of people in developing countries with access to safe water nearly doubled.